mattdesl/fontpath/readme.md

 - Stronger focus on WebGL/animations/effects rather than trying to replace DOM text rendering
 - NPM/node tooling, eventual integration with build tools
-- decoupled modules, e.g. outline generator doesn't depend on rendering utils
+- decoupled modules, e.g. outline generator doesn't depend on rendering utils, glyph layout doesn't depend on canvas rendering
 - rendering engine isn't tied to Canvas (or even the browser; e.g. you could use node-canvas)
 - eventually, these tools could be used by a server to generate paths or hinted bitmap data for the client
 - TTF, OTF, WOFF, and most other formats supported (FreeType2)